Hi, I'm Jess. The mess-maker behind Make & Do Crew.

 Alright, come on already—let’s make something!

-And if you’d like to know a little more about me:
+If you'd like to know a little more about me:

 I started a blog called Make and Do Girl in 2011 to document all my crafty adventures.
 A few years, 1,208 handmade pom poms and two babies later, Make and Do Girl officially has a crew.
 At times to my husband, Mike’s, chagrin, the making and doing is no longer happening solo.
 Oh yes, this tangled nest of yarn, sweat and popsicle sticks is now a family affair.